Capstan equation: Applications

 From the table it is evident why one seldom sees a sheet (a rope to the loose side of a sail) wound more than three turns around a winch.
 The force gain would be extreme besides being counter-productive since there is risk of a riding turn, result being that the sheet will foul, form a knot and not run out when eased (by slacking grip on the tail (free end)).

 It is both ancient and modern practice for anchor capstans and jib winches to be slightly flared out at the base, rather than cylindrical, to prevent the rope (anchor warp or sail sheet) from sliding down.
 The rope wound several times around the winch can slip upwards gradually, with little risk of a riding turn, provided it is tailed (loose end is pulled clear), by hand or a self-tailer.

-For instance, the factor of 153,552,935 above (from 5 turns around a capstan with a coefficient of friction of 0.6) means, in theory, that a newborn baby would be capable of holding (not moving) the weight of two supercarriers (97,000 tons each, but for the baby it would be only a little more than 1 kg).
+For instance, the factor of 153,552,935 above (from 5 turns around a capstan with a coefficient of friction of 0.6) means, in theory, that a small child would be capable of holding (but not moving) the weight of two supercarriers (97,000 tons each, but for the child it would be only a little more than 1 kg).
 The large number of turns around the capstan combined with such a high friction coefficient mean that very little additional force is necessary to hold such heavy weight in place.
 The cables necessary to support this weight, as well as the capstan's ability to withstand the crushing force of those cables, are separate considerations.